 The rants kept rolling on as the computer slowly configured Windows 10, and fl0m finally began to sing to the computer when the percentage began to rapidly jump up into the 80s and 90s.
 Once the configuring was complete, the audience got a “no signal” screen save for the little window showing fl0m dancing in his seat and waiting to get back into the game.

 After a bit of waiting, fl0m turned the camera to reveal the computer screen showing the dreaded Windows 10 update circle.
 You can’t hear anything he said (the audio went out), but he sat there laughing from embarrassment (presumably) and comments made by viewers.
-Given that it seemingly takes years for Windows 10 to apply a major update, he finally rose from his seat, brought his dog to the screen, and terminated the session three minutes after the ninth hour.
+Given that it seemingly takes years for

 This isn’t the first time Windows 10 has interrupted a broadcast.
 CBS-based channel KCCI 8 of Des Moines, Iowa, had to deal with the Windows 10 upgrade nag window while meteorologist Metinka Slater provided a live update on thunderstorms rolling into the state.
 The nag window popped up over her Live Super Doppler 8 radar screen, requesting that she upgrade now.